 A tailstock-end view showing the very light leadscrew bearing-support bracket.
 So fragile was this component that it often snapped off - in a usefully sacrificial way - when the carriage was accidentally run into the chuck or tailstock

-On its introduction in 1932 the lathe caused a sensation - instead of flat-belt drive from a clumsy wall-or ceiling mounted countershaft and motor, here was the world's first with a neat, built-on countershaft unit and all-V-belt drive - a basic arrangement much copied since and still in use today
+On its introduction in 1932 the Metalmaster caused a sensation - instead of flat-belt drive from a clumsy wall-or ceiling mounted countershaft and motor, here was the world's first lathe for model and experimental engineers with a neat, built-on countershaft unit and all-V-belt drive - an arrangement quickly taken up by other makers

 Simple but effect screw-down grease caps lubricated the countershaft bearings

 Semi-circular finger grip ring to engage the high/low pulley drive setting

 Be responsible for your own safety: changewheel guarding was perfunctory - and non-existent over the belts